EternalIllusion/OhoVibe/README.md

 ## Healthy Warnings

 You should properly use the thing and careful with potential risks.

+This product contains **remote control** feature, please don't expose your ip on the web.

 **THIS IS NOT A TREATING PRODUCT AND WILL NOT HELP IN TREATING PROCESS.**